Support union recovery in high-dimensional multivariate regression: Main results and some consequences

-\item[($\assself$) Self-incoherence:] There exist $\Dmax < +\infty$ such that $\matnorm{(\CovMat_{\Sset \Sset})^{-1}}{\infty}{\infty} \, \leq \Dmax$. \end{description} Assumption $\assbou$ prevents excess dependence among elements of the design matrix associated with the support $\Sset$; conditions of this form are required for model selection consistency or $\ell_2$ consistency of the Lasso.
-The mutual incoherence assumption and self-incoherence assumptions also well known from previous work on variable selection consistency of the Lasso~\citep{Meinshausen06,Tropp06,Zhao06}.
-Although such incoherence assumptions are not needed in analyzing $\ell_2$ or risk consistency, they are known to be necessary for model selection consistency of the Lasso.
+The lower bound involving $C_{\min}$ in assumption~(A1) prevents excess dependence among elements of the design matrix associated with the support $S$; conditions of this form are required for model selection consistency or $\ell_2$ consistency of the Lasso.
+The upper bound involving $C_{\max}$ in assumption~(A1) is not needed for proving success but only failure of the multivariate group Lasso.
+The irrepresentable condition and self-incoherence assumptions are also well known from previous work on variable selection consistency of the Lasso~[\citet{Meinshausen06}; \citet{Tropp06}; \citet {Zhao06}].
+Although such assumptions are not needed in analyzing $\ell_2$ or risk consistency, they are known to be necessary for variable selection consistency of the Lasso.
 Indeed, in the absence of such conditions, it is always possible to make the Lasso fail, even with an arbitrarily large sample size.
-(However, see~\cite{MeiYu08} for methods that weaken the incoherence condition.)
-Note that these assumptions are trivially satisfied by the standard Gaussian ensemble $\CovMat = I_{\pdim \times \pdim}$, with $\Cmin = \Cmax = 1$, $\Dmax = 1$, and $\mutinc = 1$.
-More generally, it can be shown that various matrix classes (e.g., Toeplitz matrices, tree-structured covariance matrices, bounded off-diagonal matrices) satisfy these conditions~\citep{Meinshausen06,Zhao06,Wainwright06a}.
+[See, however,~\citet{MeiYu09} for methods that weaken the irrepresentable condition.]
+Note that these assumptions are trivially satisfied by the standard Gaussian ensemble $\Sigma= I_{p\times p}$, with $C_{\min}= C_{\max}= 1$, $D_{\max}= 1$ and $\mutinc= 1$.
+More generally, it can be shown that various matrix classes (e.g., Toeplitz matrices, tree-structured covariance matrices, bounded off-diagonal matrices) satisfy these conditions~[\citet{Meinshausen06}; \citet{Zhao06}; \citet{Wainwright09}].